 Maude looked up as if she were going to roll her eyes, but then stopped herself.
 “Not a lot of action around here,” she stated flatly.

-Maude looked at Batresh with exaggerated weariness and offered, “There’s a station wagon available right now, if you want it.”
+Maude looked at Batresh with weariness and offered, “There’s a station wagon, if you want it.”

-Batresh drew her eyes together, trying to think of what a station wagon could be.
+Batresh crinkled her forehead, trying to think of what a station wagon could be.